 School Field Trips

-All field trips include a docent-led tour of the museum's permanent local history exhibitions, temporary special exhibits, a hands-on craft, or other learning activities.
-Advance materials include teacher background materials, student worksheet and helpful hints for a successful field trip.
+All field trips include a docent-led tour of the Museum's permanent local history exhibitions, temporary special exhibits, a hands-on craft, or other learning activities.
+Advance materials include teacher background materials, student worksheets and helpful hints for a successful field trip.

 Email [email protected] to request a docent led tour.

-This brochure provides an overview of the museum’s exhibitions for 2015-2016 school year and information on how to schedule and prepare for a successful field-trip.
+The Field Trips & Education Programs brochure provides an overview of the Museum’s exhibitions for the school year and information on how to schedule and prepare for a successful field-trip.
+To receive a copy, send a request to [email protected] or call (909) 395-2510.
 We hope to see you at the museum soon!

 Outreach Program: Ontario History on the Go!